Part-II-Computational-Physics/Lenia-jxkc2/README.md

 [duck]: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html

 Now, with this knowledge in mind, we can easily simulate the elementary CA using NumPy library from Wolfram code.

-*The Implementation of Wolfram elementary CA can be found in lenia (jxkc2).ipynb Section 1*

 It is important to note that as we are analysing the results of [Wolfram elementary CA][New] found in *lenia (jxkc2).ipynb Section 1*, observe that it is a 2D figure for each rule set.
 This result is presented in this way because it essentially involves our original one dimensional array of cells stacked on evolving generations of time from $t=0$ onwards and hence the 2D format.
 In other words, the $y$-axis is time while the $x$-axis represents the 1D array of cells of a given state.